Health and safety keywords

 Absenteeism

-Regularly not attending work or wilful absence, eg striking.
+Regularly not attending work or wilful absence, for example: striking.
 This does not include sickness absence for genuine reasons or being unable to attend work due to an accident.

 Accident